theZiz/hase/hase_readme.txt

 - Bullets don't live more than 30 seconds
 - Added option for a sudden death like event: Ragnarök
 - Decreased the damage of the cluster bomb
+- Decreased the impact of Wingardium Leviosa
+- Hopefully fixed the inaccurary of the spells if another hare is close to the impact

 1.5.4.18:
 - Smaller zoom level for starting with big windows